bhisaac/5eFP/5eFP-SRD.md

 >>
 >> **_Frenzy._** You can go into a frenzy when you rage.
 If you do so, for the duration of your rage you can make a single melee weapon attack as a bonus action on each of your turns after this one.
 When your rage ends, you suffer one level of exhaustion (as described in Appendix PH-­A).

-to any ability check you make that doesn’t already include your proficiency bonus.

 BARD
 ||||
 |-:|:-|:-|